-- +1.
+- 1. The provisions of this rule shall not apply to the following: - a1.
 This rule shall not apply to Aadhesives and associated solvents used in tire repair operations, provided a label on the adhesive used states "For Tire Repair Only." - b2.
 This rule shall not apply to Aadhesives and associated solvents used in the assembly and manufacturing of undersea-based weapon systems. - e3.
-Provisions of Sections D, E, G.1, and H, shall not apply to any Aadhesives products, adhesive bonding primers, adhesive primers, sealants, scalant-primers products, and any associated solventor any other primers being tested or evaluated used in any laboratory tests or analyses, including quality assurance or quality control applications, bench scale projects, or short-term (less than 2 years) research and development projects, quality assurance, or analytical laboratory, To qualify for this exemption, provided that the following records shall be are maintained and made available to District personnel for a period of at least five (5) years: - 1)a.
+Provisions of Sections D, E, G.1, and H, shall not apply to any Aadhesives products, adhesive bonding primers, adhesive primers, sealants, sealant primers products, and any associated solventor any other primers being tested or evaluated used in any laboratory tests or analyses, including quality assurance or quality control applications, bench scale projects, or short-term (less than 2 years) research and development projects, quality assurance, or analytical laboratory,.
+To qualify for this exemption, provided that the following records shall be are maintained and made available to District personnel for a period of at least five (5) years: - 4)a.
 A list of all such materials used, which at a minimum includes the manufacturer's identification, the product category of the material or type of application, and the reactive organic compound content of each material. - 2)b.
-For each short-term research and development project, the project description, date it commenced, and date it concluded. - c.
-Such records shall be retained in accordance with the provisions of Section O.46 of this rule. - 44.
-This rule shall not apply to ssolvent welding operations and associated cleaning solvents used in the manufacturing of medical devices, such as, but not limited to, catheters, heart valves, blood cardioplegia machines, tracheotomy tubes, blood oxygenators, and cardiatory reservoirs.
+For each short-term research and development project, the project description, date it commenced, and date it concluded. - Such records shall be retained in accordance with the provisions of Section O.46 of this - 44.
+This rule shall not apply to \$solvent welding operations and associated cleaning solvents used in the manufacturing of medical devices, such as, but not limited to, catheters, heart valves, blood cardioplegia machines, tracheotomy tubes, blood oxygenators, and cardiatory reservoirs. - e.
 Plaque laminating operations where adhesives are used to bond a clear, polyester acetate laminate to wood with lamination equipment installed prior to July 1, 1992.
-Any person seeking to claim this exemption shall notify the Control Officer in writing that a complying adhesive is not lead-in sentence.
-Workshop attendees and CAC members indicated on Aug.
-10 that the wording was confusing.
-Hence, staff re-wrote the exemption section for improved clarity.
+Any person seeking to claim this exemption shall notify the Control Officer in writing that a complying adhesive is not available.